1948 Czechoslovak coup d'état

 In late February 1948, the Communist Party of Czechoslovakia (KSČ), with Soviet backing, assumed undisputed control over the government of Czechoslovakia through a coup d'état.
 It marked the beginning of four decades of the party's rule in the country.
 (Note: In English, the coup is often called the Czech coup or Prague coup; In Czech and Slovak, the coup was known as "Victorious February" (Vítězný únor, Víťazný február) for most of the Communist era.)

 The KSČ enjoyed a period of popularity following the reestablishment of pre-war Czechoslovakia.
 After a successful performance during the 1946 parliamentary election, party leader Klement Gottwald became prime minister of a coalition government at the behest of President Edvard Beneš.
 By summer 1947, however, the KSČ's popularity had significantly dwindled, and the party was expected to be soundly defeated in the May 1948 elections.
 This, along with the electoral failures of the French and Italian communist parties, prompted Joseph Stalin to harden his approach and order Gottwald to seize power.

 On 21 February 1948, twelve non-Communist ministers resigned in protest.
 They objected to Gottwald's refusal to stop packing the police with Communists, and believed that Gottwald would give way.
-Instead, the latter threatened a general strike unless Beneš appointed a Communist-dominated government.
+Instead, he threatened a general strike unless Beneš appointed a Communist-dominated government.
 Armed Communist militia and police took over Prague and mass demonstrations were mounted.
 On 25 February, Beneš, fearing civil war and Soviet intervention, capitulated and allowed the formation of a new government in accordance with KSČ demands.
 While ostensibly a coalition, it was dominated by Communists and fellow travellers.
 The Communists quickly consolidated their power following the coup.
 The National Assembly approved a new constitution on 9 May, declaring Czechoslovakia a "people's democratic state".
 The 30 May elections, in which voters were presented with a single list of candidates, all but confirmed the Communist victory.
 Beneš resigned on 2 June and was succeeded by Gottwald as president.

 The coup's significance extended well beyond the state's boundaries as it was a clear marker along the already well-advanced road to full-fledged Cold War.
 The event alarmed Western countries and helped spur quick adoption of the Marshall Plan, the creation of a state in West Germany, paramilitary measures to keep communists out of power in France, Greece and especially Italy, and steps toward mutual security that would result in the establishment of NATO just over a year later and the definitive drawing of the Iron Curtain until the Revolutions of 1989.